What are the responsibilities and job description for the Client Advocate position at ABCD?

 Must be able to work sensitively and effectively with individuals of

-Salary scales are set according to an explicit compensation policy and
+Salary: \$43,000 USD.
+Salary scales are set according to an explicit

-lasting change.
-Inclusive Environment: ABCD values the diversity of its
+Environment: ABCD values the diversity of its workforce, with an

-promotes collaboration.
-Continuous Learning: We offer numerous training
+collaboration.
+Continuous Learning: We offer numerous training and

-and development opportunities, ensuring our staff remain at the
+development opportunities, ensuring our staff remain at the forefront of

-Comprehensive Benefits: At ABCD, we take care of our own, providing a
+At ABCD, we take care of our own, providing a competitive benefits

-needs of our community\'s most vulnerable.
-Teamwork & Camaraderie: Be a
+community\'s most vulnerable.
+Teamwork & Camaraderie: Be a part of a

-part of a passionate team, united in their mission to combat poverty,
+passionate team, united in their mission to combat poverty, and ensure

 Salary : $43,000